dart-lang/sdk/runtime/vm/service/service.md

   // Word length on target architecture (e.g. 32, 64).
   int architectureBits;

+  // The CPU we are actually running on. string hostCPU;

+  // The operating system we are running on. string operatingSystem;

   // The CPU we are generating code for. string targetCPU;

-  // The CPU we are actually running on. string hostCPU;

   // The Dart VM version string. string version;